The health service fee is a mandatory fee that most currently enrolled U-M students on the Ann Arbor campus pay as part of tuition each term.

 Eligibility to use UHS as an enrolled student extends for 1-2 weeks before and after the term (called the grace period).

-- Students who are currently taking regular classes on the Ann Arbor campus
+- Most currently enrolled U-M students taking regular classes on the Ann Arbor campus

 - PhD students on the Ann Arbor campus

-The following people do not pay the health service fee so it does not cover them at UHS.
+The following do not pay the health service fee, so it does not cover them at UHS.
 (For similar coverage at UHS, these individuals may be eligible to purchase the UHS Prepaid Plan.)

 - Academic Outreach Programs